-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Gregory Feifer reports from Siberia.

-Novy Urengoy welder Pavil Gavreleuk(ph) says he's now scraping by with piecework and a pension of less than $200.
+GREGORY FEIFER: Novy Urengoy welder Pavil Gavreleuk(ph) says he's now scraping by with piecework and a pension of less than $200.

-Clifford Gaddy of the Brookings Institution says the policy of moving people to places they wouldn't normally go may be the part of the Soviet economic legacy that will be the most difficult to change.
+FEIFER: Clifford Gaddy of the Brookings Institution says the policy of moving people to places they wouldn't normally go may be the part of the Soviet economic legacy that will be the most difficult to change.

-Vilely Milelien(ph) of Gazprom's local subsidiary says the company is changing the old Soviet economic model.
+FEIFER: Vilely Milelien(ph) of Gazprom's local subsidiary says the company is changing the old Soviet economic model.

 FEIFER: Resident Sitlana Koslova(ph) says that shows if you don't work for Gazprom, you're nobody.

-Gregory Feifer, NPR News.
+FEIFER: Gregory Feifer, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.